Your Cart

 Lesson thumbnail

-Venkat Shyam Ji explains the importance of lines and dots as patterns used in Gond paintings, followed by providing some examples.
+For the last lesson of this chapter, Venkat Shyam Ji explains the importance of lines and dots as patterns used in Gond paintings, followed by some enriching examples.

 16 mins